 A crypto airdrop typically occurs when a project wants to generate excitement and create awareness for its token or platform.
 Airdrops are a popular method used by new projects to attract attention, often distributing tokens for free to existing holders of a specific cryptocurrency or users of a platform.

-For example, if a new project wants to siphon users from a similar protocol, they might airdrop their token to all token holders of their competitor as a way to gain initial traction.
+For example, if a new project wants to siphon users from a similar protocol, it might airdrop its token to all the token holders of its competitor to gain initial traction.

 Another common reason for airdrops is to reward loyal and early adopters.
 By offering free tokens, projects incentivize users to engage with their platform while promoting long-term loyalty.